 Entering the Upper Shrine Above the Basin Suwa Taisha Kamisha Honmiya sits between Suwa and Chino on the upper side of the basin, set slightly back from the shoreline of…

-A Forest Shrine on the Southern Edge of Lake Suwa Suwa Taisha Shimosha Akimiya stands in the town of Shimosuwa, along the southern edge of Lake Suwa in Nagano Prefecture.…
+A Forest Shrine on the Southern Edge of Lake Suwa Suwa Taisha Shimosha Akimiya stands in Shimosuwa, on the northeastern side of the Lake Suwa basin in Nagano Prefecture.
+The…

 Walking the Edge of Lake Suwa Lake Suwa in Nagano Prefecture sits at the center of the basin in Suwa City, and along its eastern edge, Sekicho Park and Suwa…